Accommodation and Compliance Series:

 What causes learning disabilities?

 Only qualified professionals who have been trained to identify learning disabilities can perform a formal evaluation to diagnose learning disabilities.
 Such professionals may be clinical or educational psychologists, school psychologists, neuro-psychologists, or learning disabilities specialists.
-Adults who suspect they have learning disabilities should seek out professionals who have training or direct experience working with and evaluating adults with learning disabilities (National Center for Learning Disabilities, 2006).
-To find qualified testing and evaluation professionals in any state, visit: http://www.ncld.org/learning-disability-resources/resource-locator/archive.
+Adults who suspect they have learning disabilities should seek out professionals who have training or direct experience working with and evaluating adults with learning disabilities.
+Local school districts can help with referrals to qualified professionals who can diagnose a learning disability, universities that have a doctoral psychology program will do testing as part of their training program, and clients of vocational rehabilitation may be evaluated as part of their assessment process.

 Is a learning disability a disability under the ADA?

 The ADA does not contain a list of medical conditions that constitute disabilities.
-Instead, the ADA has a general definition of disability that each person must meet (EEOC, 1992).
+Instead, the ADA has a general definition of disability that each person must meet (EEOC Regulations . . ., 2011).
 Therefore, some people with learning disabilities will have a disability under the ADA and some will not.

-A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having such an impairment (EEOC, 1992).
-For additional information on the definition of disability, go to JAN's Accommodation and Compliance Series: The ADA Amendments Act of 2008 of 2008 at http://AskJAN.org/bulletins/adaaa1.htm.
+A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having such an impairment (EEOC Regulations . . ., 2011).
+For more information about how to determine whether a person has a disability under the ADA, go to JAN's Accommodation and Compliance Series: The ADA Amendments Act of 2008 of 2008 at http://AskJAN.org/bulletins/adaaa1.htm.
+Also visit http://AskJAN.org/corner/vol05iss04.htm.

 Note: Employees with learning disabilities may experience some of the limitations discussed below, but seldom experience all of them.
 Also, the degree of limitation will vary among individuals.
 Be aware that not all people with learning disabilities need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the accommodation possibilities available.
 Numerous other accommodation solutions may exist.